 Other approaches on youtube:

-In this video, the YOLO model is more sensitive than SSD that it constantly detecting cars at opposite lane.
+In this video, the YOLO model is more sensitive than SSD that it constantly detecting cars at opposite lane (possible result of lower confidence threshold).
 On the other hand, size of bounding box is more unstable (see 0:25 ~) and sometimes shows more than one bounding box on a car (same in this video).
 I wonder if non-maximum suppression is applied in their implementations.

 FPS: 21 (source)